Pressure Grows On Joe Biden To Pick A Black Woman As His Running Mate

 No commitments to the specific demands were made, according to two people on the call.
 But the lines of communication, they say, remain open and they've had a few calls with the Biden campaign to discuss the issue.

 Brown is not alone.
-As widespread protests against racial injustice have swept the country in the aftermath of the killing of George Floyd, this moment is putting renewed attention on who the presumptive Democratic nominee Joe Biden ought to choose as his running mate.
+As widespread protests against racial injustice have swept the country in the aftermath of the killing of George Floyd, this moment is putting renewed attention on who Joe Biden, the presumptive Democratic nominee, ought to choose as his running mate.

-Former DNC Chair and 2o04 Democratic presidential candidate Howard Dean said he's witnessed an evolution in his own thinking in just the last two weeks.
+Former DNC Chair and 2o04 Democratic presidential candidate Howard Dean said he's witnessed an evolution in his own thinking in just the past two weeks.

 "I haven't lived through a time like this since 1968," he said.
-Dean said prior to the last few weeks, he thought having a black running mate "would have been nice," now he thinks it's critical.
+Dean said prior to the past few weeks, he thought having a black running mate "would have been nice."
+Now he thinks it's critical.

+Black women, they point out, have been the most consistent voting bloc of the Democratic base, they saved Biden's campaign in South Carolina, and yet they're never the candidates chosen for the No. 1 or No. 2 spot.
+The focus on choosing a candidate of color, specifically a black woman, as the vice president comes despite the fact that a historically diverse field of presidential candidates this cycle resulted in a final contest between two white men in their 70s.

-"For some people ... geographics was important," said Antjuan Seawright, a Democratic strategist in South Carolina, referring to the Democrats' attention on winning back the midwest.
-"Now I think demographics is important."
+"For some people ... geographics was important," said Antjuan Seawright, a Democratic strategist in South Carolina, referring to the Democrats' attention on winning back the Midwest.
+"Now I think demographics are important."

 Democratic leaders frequently mention California Sen. Kamala Harris, who was a presidential candidate herself this cycle, as one of the most viable options.
-But other names often mentioned include Atlanta Mayor Keisha Lance Bottoms, former national security adviser Susan Rice, Florida congresswoman Val Demings, and former Georgia gubernatorial candidate Stacey Abrams.
+Other names often mentioned include Atlanta Mayor Keisha Lance Bottoms, former national security adviser Susan Rice, Florida Congresswoman Val Demings and former Georgia gubernatorial candidate Stacey Abrams.

 At the same time, many Democratic activists and leaders agree that this moment has made it clear that one candidate who was being touted just a few weeks ago as a likely pick — Minnesota Sen. Amy Klobuchar — is not a good fit.
 Black leaders say her record as a prosecutor and her history with the black community have raised questions about how much she genuinely understands the concerns of structural racism.
 Some went so far as to say that Biden choosing her as a running mate would be "tone deaf" and "disrespectful" to black voters.